cshum/level-transactions/README.md

 ###How it works
-LevelDB methods are asynchronous. level-async-transaction maintains a queue + mutex control to ensure sequential ordering, mutually exclusive access of operations on a per key basis:
+LevelDB methods are asynchronous. level-transactions maintain queue + mutex control to ensure sequential ordering, mutually exclusive access of operations in a per key basis:

 1. Operation queue for sequential `get`, `put`, `del`, `defer` within a transaction.
-2. Prefix + key hashed mutex for mutually exclusive operation during lock phase of a transaction.
+2. Sublevel prefix + key hashed mutex for mutually exclusive operation during lock phase of transactions.

 Upon acquiring queue + mutex, each transaction object holds a snapshot isolation.
 Results will only persist upon successful commit, using `batch()` of LevelDB.

 ###Limitations
-* Mutexes are handled in-memory.
+* Mutexes are held in-memory.
 This assumes typical usage of LevelDB, which runs on a single Node.js process.
 Usage on a distributed environment is not yet supported.
 * Only `get`, `put`, `del` methods are available for transaction.
 "Range locks" with `createReadStream` is not yet implemented.

 ##API